 In 2015, USEPA promulgated an extensive set of rules designed to regulate the storage and disposal of coal combustion residuals (CCR or Coal Ash).
-Since then, the Coal Ash Rule has been the subject of intense public scrutiny, multiple courts battles and repeated supplemental rulemaking by USEPA.
+Since then, the Coal Ash Rule has been the subject of intense public scrutiny, multiple court battles, and repeated supplemental rulemaking by USEPA.

 Anthony Hopp is an experienced trial lawyer who represents clients in complex commercial, environmental, and mass tort matters.
 Tony handles all phases of single plaintiff, multi-plaintiff, and class action claims, and has tried multiple cases to verdict in state and federal courts.
 He has also argued and won appeals in Illinois, California, New York, Nebraska, and the US Court of Appeals for the Seventh Circuit.
 Some of these matters include defeating class certification for medical monitoring after a multi-day evidentiary hearing, obtaining defense verdicts on medical monitoring claims in a subsequent jury trial, securing defense verdicts in five TCE groundwater contamination claims after a three week jury trial, negotiating a favorable settlement after a two week class action trial involving TCE groundwater contamination, and obtaining multiple preliminary injunctions in cases involving Lanham Act violations, trade secret claims, and breaches of post-employment restrictive covenants.